majianthu/copent/README.md

 * Variable Selection [2];
 * Causal Discovery (Estimating Transfer Entropy) [3];
 * Multivariate Normality Test [5].
+* Two-Sample Test [6].

 The nonparametric methods for estimating copula entropy and transfer entropy are implemented.
 The method for estimating copula entropy composes of two simple steps: estimating empirical copula by rank statistic and estimating copula entropy with kth-Nearest-Neighbour method.

 The method for estimating transfer entropy composes of two steps: estimating three copula entropy terms and then calculate transfer entropy from the estimated copula entropy terms.

 The method for estimating the statistic for testing multivariate normality composes of two steps: estimating the copula entropy of random variables and calculating the copula entropy of the Gaussian variables with same covariance with the estimated covariance.
 The statistic is then derived as the difference between these two copula entropies.

+The method for estimating the statistic for two-sample test is also implemented.
+The test statistic is defined as the difference between the copula entropies between the null hypothesis and the alternative of two-sample test.

 An preprint paper on the copent package is [available](https://arxiv.org/abs/2005.14025) on arXiv.
 For more information, please refer to [1-3].
 For more information in Chinese, please follow [this link](http://blog.sciencenet.cn/blog-3018268-978326.html).